Last modified: 2020-09-29 | Approximate reading time 7 mins

 In most cases, it is possible to find ways to present quotes remotely.
 You will notice that this is contrary to what we would usually recommend, as in-person meetings are normally better.
 However, in exceptional situations, we have to find tailored solutions!

 Here are alternative solutions to presenting quotes in person.
-These should be prioritized if your projects are happening indoors or if government authorities prohibit in-person meetings (as is the case in several Canadian provinces for a time).
+These should be prioritized if your projects are happening indoors or if government authorities restrict in-person meetings (as is the case in several Canadian provinces for a time).

 Are the contractors that you are contacting insisting on meeting you in person (ex: for an emergency)?
 Be sure to ask them what measures they are applying to ensure the safety of all the persons involved.
 Are they practicing good hygiene?
 Will they be staying over for a long time?
 Do they absolutely have to come?